gryter/plentyofphish/README.md

 @Plentyofphish is the Hive account that holds the list of hacked (phished) accounts or accounts spawned by hackers.

-It operates in conjunction with @hivewatchers, @spaminator, @guard and @theycallmedan accounts.
+It operates in conjunction with @hivewatchers, @spaminator, @keys-defender accounts.

 This repository is maintained by @guiltyparties from the @hivewatchers team.